jamiegonzalez/idk/Tutorial-1-EEG-to-ERPset.md

     111	          Letter        Frequent        Right Hand
     121	          Digit         Rare            Left Hand

+To obtain counts of the number of times each event is present in the active EEGset, you can enter `pop_squeezevents(EEG)`.

 ### Creating an Eventlist
 To create an EventList for the EEG data we loaded above, let's hit <br>